petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 | Network Objects    |         | ✅      |          |
 | WiFi 6             |         | ✅      |          |

-First of all, yes, nothing for T-Mobile.
-You're generously allowed to set your own SSID, password, frequency band, encryption type and that's it.
+First of all, yes that's right, T-Mobile offers no configurability.
+They generously allow setting your own SSID, password, frequency band, encryption type and that's it.
 I didn't include any of that in the table above because that all a given today.
 Worse, it's necessary to make these settings through their iOS or Android mobile app

 This makes me sad.
 There *is* a web UI built in to the T-Moble device but it doesn't offer any configuration options to speak of, just a